nrademacher/react-starter/README.md

 The idea is to be able to dive right in on a project idea without having to spend any time/energy on setup and config, yet with all the essential
 DX features, such as hot reloading and optimized production builds.

-You're also not locked into any JavaScript framework (or using the language at all), but with commands like `yarn setup:react` you can easily set one up.
+You're also not locked into any JavaScript framework (or using the language at all), but you can easily extend the boilerplate with commands like `yarn setup:react`.

 **Disclaimer**: This is an early version and mostly catering to my own learning purposes for now.